princemaple/ngx-html-syntax/README.md

 ]
 ```

-You could use it in other way...
+You could use it in other way... e.g. set it as the default syntax for all html files, since it's a superset of the html syntax anyway.